janbnz/url-shortener/README.md

 ## Future Features

-Some potential future features for this URL shortener project could include implementing authorization.
+Some potential future features for this project could include implementing authorization.

 ## Libraries